 - Have a clear and considered plan for how they would use the bursary.
 Be able to explain how this will help them develop their practice in new ways, make a difference to their work, and how this would allow them to deliver significant new work in future

-- Be able to provide evidence of potential for excellence through their CV, examples of previous work, and letter of support from an arts organisation.
+- Be able to provide evidence of potential for excellence through their CV and examples of previous work.

 Please note that this bursary is intended to support individuals whose creative practice is their main work and source of income, to enable the next step in their development.